 Tom has written hundreds of songs in an eclectic mix of styles, rooted primarily in the folk genre.
 Tom’s first solo recording , a CD entitled “Made of Sky,” (Mylodon Music, January 1999) has won many friends.
 (It features, among other gems, the unofficial national anthem of Saskatchewan expatriates.)
 His most recent CD, “Practical Man,” released in 2004, once again shows his emotional and stylistic range, with tender ballads of love lost and found, rousing gospel and rock tunes, a post-modern lullaby, a polka about the afterlife, and more.

-Chris is an award-winning songwriter and traveler hailing from the Gatineau Hills in West Quebec.
+Chris is an award-winning songwriter and traveller hailing from the Gatineau Hills in West Quebec.
 Her songs are poetic and thoughtful, rich in imagery, heartfelt expression and a whimsical sense of playfulness.
 Chris performs solo or with accompaniment (bass; guitars/fiddle/mandolin; percussion).
 She has two solo recordings, Learn to Be Loved (2000) and Feet Be Still (2009).
-She has been recognized by the Ontario Arts Council as recipient of the 2008 Colleen Peterson Award for Songwriting for her song Feet Be Still (Feet Be Still 2009); by the Ontario Council of Folk Festivals with the 2008 Songs from the Heart Award for Best Historical Song for Sisters of Charity (Feet Be Still 2009); by CHIN Radio in 2007 with Second prize in their annual World Music Songwriting Contest for The Road to Bamako (Galitcha Blé d’Inde Celebration 2006); and with an Honorable Mention in the Unisong International Songwriting Contest for Diamond In My Heart and The Light of Day.

 From 2001 until 2009 Chris was a core member of world music ensemble Galitcha.
-She toured extensively with the group including performances at the Festival au Désert in Timbouctou, Mali; Festival de Musique Spirituelle de Tunis (Tunisia) and Festival de Rabat and International Festival de Tetouan in Morrocco.
-From 2005 until 2008 Chris was a member of Frida’s Brow, a roots/folk trio who were nominated as Best Vocal Group in the 2008 Canadian Folk Music Awards for their self titled debut CD.
-Chris has performed with THE POMELOS, a collective of female performing songwriters; TLC (Tannis Slimmon, Laura Bird and Chris) and has performed and recorded as backup vocalist with renowned Canadian singer songwriter, IAN TAMBLYN.
-Chris has also performed with historical storyteller Ruth Stewart-Verger with whom she recorded the story/song CD ‘In God Know’s Where – Marie Anne Lagimodière in Story and Song ‘.
+She toured extensively with the group in North Africa.
+From 2005 until 2008 Chris was a member of Frida’s Brow, a roots/folk trio.
+Chris has performed with The Pomelos, a collective of female performing songwriters; TLC (Tannis Slimmon, Laura Bird and Chris) and has performed and recorded with renowned Canadian singer songwriter Ian Tamblyn as well as historical storyteller Ruth Stewart-Verger.

 See Joe Smile